-The first step focuses on the safety of patients with DID as many patients present with suicidal ideation and self-injurious behavior.
+The first step focuses on the safety of patients with DID, as many present with suicidal ideation and self-injurious behavior.
 It is important to mitigate that risk.
-The second phase focuses on working with traumatic memories includes tolerating, processing, and integrating past trauma.
-This may focus on continuing to re-access traumatic memories with different alternate identities and may help with sharing of memories.
-The third and final phase of treatment focuses essentially on the patient’s relationship to self as a whole and to the rest of the world.
-Through all the phases of treatment, a strong therapeutic alliance and trust is encouraged
+The second phase focuses on working with traumatic memories and includes tolerating, processing, and integrating past trauma.
+This may focus on continuing to re-access traumatic memories with different alternate identities and may help share memories.
+The third and final treatment phase focuses on the patient’s relationship to self as a whole and to the rest of the world.
+Through all the phases of treatment, a strong therapeutic alliance and trust are encouraged

-The most common approach is via psychodynamic psychotherapy steps which are broken down above.
-Recent approaches include the use of trauma-focused cognitive behavioral therapy and dialectical behavioral therapy (DBT).
+The most common approach is via psychodynamic psychotherapy steps, broken down above.
+Recent approaches include trauma-focused cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT).
+There are no controlled clinical trials for CBT.
 The reason DBT skills are used is essentially secondary to some of the overlapping symptoms between borderline personality disorder and DID.
-Even with varying therapy approaches- some core features of treatment include more education, emotional regulation, managing stressors, and daily functioning.
+Even with varying therapy approaches, some core treatment features include more education, emotional regulation, managing stressors, and daily functioning.

 Another mode of treatment is the use of hypnosis as therapy.
-DID patients are more hypnotizable than other clinical populations according to literature.
+According to the literature, DID patients are more hypnotizable than other clinical populations.
 There have been some studies as recent as 2009 that have shown efficacy in the use of hypnosis to treat DID.
 Many DID patients are considered autohypnotic.
 Some techniques include accessing alternate identities not present in the session, an intervention that can facilitate the emergence of identities critical to the therapeutic process.

 Psychopharmacology is not the primary treatment for DID.
 Medications may be used to target certain symptoms reported.
-Most commonly used medications include medications for mood disorders and PTSD (post-traumatic stress disorder).
-The challenges of using psychopharmacological medications remain as different alters may report different symptoms and some alter may report compliance and some may not.
-The literature review has shown that many medications have been used for DID including antipsychotic medications, mood stabilizers, even stimulants however no medication has been effective in the treatment of DID.
+The most commonly used medications include medications for mood disorders and PTSD (post-traumatic stress disorder).
+The challenges of using psychopharmacological medications remain as different alters may report different symptoms.
+Some alters may report compliance, and some may not.
+The literature review has shown that many medications have been used for DID, including antipsychotic medications, mood stabilizers, and even stimulants; however, no medication has been effective in the treatment of DID.

 As mentioned above, the most common differential diagnosis includes borderline personality disorder, histrionic personality disorder, and even primary psychotic disorders such as schizophrenia and schizoaffective disorders.
 As mentioned, patients with DID often present with symptoms of dissociation and amnesia, which are also seen in patients with borderline personality disorder.
-Often patient's symptoms are considered symptoms of psychosis as alters as mistaken as hallucinations and which often precipitates use of antipsychotic medications.
-Given that trauma is a focus, Post Traumatic Stress Disorder is also a differential diagnosis.
+Often, patients' symptoms are considered symptoms of psychosis as alters as mistaken as hallucinations, which often precipitate the use of antipsychotic medications.
+Given that trauma is a focus, post traumatic stress disorder is also a differential diagnosis.